Patrick Drake and Robin Scorpio: 2005–06

 For most of 2006, Robin has to deal with not only her complicated relationship with Patrick but trying to mend the relationship between herself and her parents.
 They start a "no-strings sex" agreement.
 When Patrick and Robin start to get closer, Patrick gets scared and "breaks up" with Robin, stating he does not want an "emotional bond".
 Eventually, thanks to Noah, Patrick and Robin find their way back to each other.
 Soon after, tragedy strikes - Patrick, while performing brain surgery on a patient with end stage AIDS, is stuck with an infected needle and might have contracted HIV.
 During this time, Patrick realizes just how much Robin means to him and just how much of a strong, amazing person she is.
 Robin stands by Patrick all throughout his ordeal.
 Patrick blurts out that he loves her and after some road bumps, they properly declare their love for one another in a courtyard in November 2006.

 In December, Robin finds an apartment for Patrick.
 Though reluctant at first, he decides to keep the place.
-What came next for the twosome has become to be known as "The Couch Chronicles" where Robin bought a leather couch for Patrick (since he was none too eager to buy furniture for himself, and Robin saying she enjoyed that sort of decorating), Patrick taking back the couch (after his friend Pete Marquez scared him believing Robin had ulterior motives), Patrick reordering the couch, Robin insisting he take it back and finally Robin seeing he liked the couch (this and agreeing to move in with him, which was also a source of argument for the two in between the couch fighting).
+What came next for the twosome has come to be known as "The Couch Chronicles" where Robin bought a leather couch for Patrick (since he was none too eager to buy furniture for himself, and Robin saying she enjoyed that sort of decorating), Patrick taking back the couch (after his friend Pete Marquez scared him believing Robin had ulterior motives), Patrick reordering the couch, Robin insisting he take it back and finally Robin seeing he liked the couch (this and agreeing to move in with him, which was also a source of argument for the two in between the couch fighting).
 Robin moved in for one day, and by the next Pete was over trying to get Patrick to leave for Vegas to reprogram him.
 It wasn't until Noah came by offering his congratulations that Patrick felt backed into a corner and left with Pete for Las Vegas.
-A hurt Robin called on her girlfriends for what hoped to be a roadtrip but was arrested shortly after when a guy came onto her.
+A hurt Robin called on her girlfriends for what she hoped to be a roadtrip but was arrested shortly after when a guy came onto her.
 Patrick had an unpleasant time in Vegas and called Robin only to find out she had been arrested.
 After each had a talk with wise Uncle Mac (John J. York), Patrick apologized but Robin was too upset.

-Patrick's 6 month HIV tests came back at the same time.
-They came back inconclusive.
+Patrick's 6 month HIV tests came back inconclusive at the same time.
 Robin tried her best to convince him to take it again but Patrick was stubborn and believed this was a bad sign telling him he was positive.